-Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the New World on October 12, 1492.
-It was unofficially celebrated in a number of cities and states as early as the 18th century but did not become a federal holiday until the 1937.
+Columbus Day is a U.S. holiday that commemorates the landing of Christopher Columbus in the Americas in 1492, and Columbus Day 2021 occurs on Monday, October 11.
+It was unofficially celebrated in a number of cities and states as early as the 18th century, but did not become a federal holiday until 1937.
 For many, the holiday is a way of both honoring Columbus’ achievements and celebrating Italian-American heritage.
-Throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have appeared in recent years.
+But throughout its history, Columbus Day and the man who inspired it have generated controversy, and many alternatives to the holiday have proposed since the 1970s including Indigenous People's Day, now celebrated in many U.S. states and cities.

-A U.S. national holiday since 1937, Columbus Day commemorates the arrival of Christopher Columbus in the New World on October 12, 1492.
-The Italian-born explorer had set sail two months earlier, backed by the Spanish monarchs King Ferdinand and Queen Isabella.
-He intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia; instead, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings set up colonies in Greenland and Newfoundland during the 10th century.
+Columbus intended to chart a western sea route to China, India and the fabled gold and spice islands of Asia.
+Instead, on October 12, 1492, he landed in the Bahamas, becoming the first European to explore the Americas since the Vikings established colonies in Greenland and Newfoundland during the 10th century.

-Later that month, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he though might be Japan.
+Later that October, Columbus sighted Cuba and believed it was mainland China; in December the expedition found Hispaniola, which he thought might be Japan.
 There, he established Spain’s first colony in the Americas with 39 of his men.
-In March 1493, the explorer returned to Spain in triumph, bearing gold, spices and “Indian” captives.
-He crossed the Atlantic several more times before his death in 1506; by his third journey, he realized that he hadn’t reached Asia but instead had stumbled upon a continent previously unknown to Europeans.

 Columbus Day in the United States

-In 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday, largely as a result of intense lobbying by the Knights of Columbus, an influential Catholic fraternal benefits organization.
-Originally observed every October 12, it was fixed to the second Monday in October in 1971.
+In 1937, President Franklin D. Roosevelt proclaimed Columbus Day a national holiday, largely as a result of intense lobbying by the Knights of Columbus, an influential Catholic fraternal organization.

 Columbus Day Alternatives

-In many parts of the United States, Columbus Day has evolved into a celebration of Italian-American heritage.
+In some parts of the United States, Columbus Day has evolved into a celebration of Italian-American heritage.
 Local groups host parades and street fairs featuring colorful costumes, music and Italian food.
-In cities and towns that use the day to honor indigenous peoples, activities include pow-wows, traditional dance and lessons about Native American culture.
+In places that use the day to honor indigenous peoples, activities include pow-wows, traditional dance events and lessons about Native American culture.